Hannah-Ashna/Messaging-Application/Project Implementation/CodingStandards.md

 Each group should be seperated by one blank line.
 The exception to this rule is system-specific code which needs conditional includes, these may be put after other includes.
 System-specific should be small and localized.

 ***
 ### Scoping:
 Code should be placed under a namespace.

 #### Namespaces:
 Namespace names should be all lowercase and underscored between words.
-You should avoid useing abbrevations unless they follow the rules layed out in the nameing section.
+You should avoid using abbreviations unless they follow the rules laid out in the naming section.

 #### Internal Linkage:
-You should use internal linkage when the code doesnt need to be refrenced elsewere in `.cpp` files you should not use them in `.h` files.
+You should use internal linkage when the code doesn’t need to be referenced elsewhere in `.cpp` files you should not use them in `.h` files.
 Format them like regular name spaces.
-#### Nonmember, Static Member and Global Functions:
+#### Non-member, Static Member and Global Functions:
 You should always place non-member functions in a namespace and only use global functions when necessary.
 You should also not use group static members.
-Non member functions should not depend on external variables and exist in a namespace.
+Non-member functions should not depend on external variables and exist in a namespace.
 #### Local Variables:
 A function variable should be in the narrowest scope possible.
 Variables should be declared as close as possible to the use.
 Initialization should be used rather than separate declaration and assignment.
-If variables are needed in an condition statement such as an if statement they should be within that statement it may be appropriate to do this just above the constructor.
+If variables are needed in a condition statement such as an if statement they should be within that statement it may be appropriate to do this just above the constructor.
 #### Static and Global Variables:
 destruction should always guarantee trivial destructors.
-Global/static variable initalization will depend on the initalizer as a general rule you should always alow for a constant experession.
+Global/static variable initialization will depend on the initializer as a general rule you should always allow for a constant expression.
 An example of one that is allowed is:
 `int id = getid();` is allowed.
-Dynamic initalisation of static local variables is permitted.
+Dynamic initialisation of static local variables is permitted.

 #### thread_local Variables:
-thered local variables that arent declared inside a function must be initalised with a compile time constant.
+threaded local variables that aren’t declared inside a function must be initialised with a compile time constant.
 You should use `thread_local`.
 ***

 ### Classes:
 Constructors must not call virtual functions.
-Do not define implicit conversion you should use the explicit keyword for conversion operaters and single argument constructors.
-Type conversion operators should be makred explicit in the class defintion.
+Do not define implicit conversion you should use the explicit keyword for conversion operators and single argument constructors.
+Type conversion operators should be marked explicit in the class definition.
 Every class's public interface should say which copy and move operations the class supports which should be done in the public section.

 #### Structs
 You should only use a struct for objects that are passive and carry data otherwise use a class.
 #### Inheritance
-We should use composition over inheritance. all inheritance should be public if done privately they you should try adding it as a member of the base class insted.
+We should use composition over inheritance. all inheritance should be public if done privately they you should try adding it as a member of the base class instead.
 #### Access
 You should make a data's members private unless they are constants. this helps protect data.
 #### Structure
 You should follow the formatting guide below.
-Group similer kinds of declarations together.
-Do not put large method definitions inline in the class defintion.
+Group similar kinds of declarations together.
+Do not put large method definitions inline in the class definition.
 ***

 ### Functions:
-Functions should be written useing the old style function defintions for example: `string funct(int y);` this helps readers and coders who work with other languages understand the code.
+Functions should be written using the old style function definitions for example: `string funct(int y);` this helps readers and coders who work with other languages understand the code.
 Default arguments must not be used on virtual functions but you can use elsewhere.
 #### Short Functions
 Functions will always be short and focused keeping code short helps isolate bugs and testing.
 You should always look to break up large functions into smaller ones unless it adds unneeded complexity.
 #### Inputs/Outputs
 We should always use return values when possible where you should aim to return a value.
-When haveing non-optional parameters they should be constant refrences or values.
+When having non-optional parameters they should be constant references or values.
 #### Style
-You should use cpplint to detect style errors, it is preinstalled on QT creator but can be run seprately if needed.
+You should use cpplint to detect style errors, it is preinstalled on QT creator but can be run separately if needed.

 ***

-### Naming:
 #### Variables / Functions
-Variables will always be named useing camel case.
+Variables will always be named using camel case.
 Type names and function names should start with a capital letter for each new word. **DO NOT** use underscores.
 Class data members should end in an underscore like `std::string myvar_;`
 #### Constants / Enumerators
-When declareing constants you should always captilise each new word and begin the constant with the letter k, this helps keep code clear.
+When declaring constants you should always capitalise each new word and begin the constant with the letter k, this helps keep code clear.
 Enumerators should also be named like constants.
-Some abbrevations are ok as long as they are common or clear for example i/j for iteration or CPU for a central processing unit.
-When writeing a variable think would it hinder your code by useing the abrevation such that it would make it less understandable.
+Some abbreviations are ok as long as they are common or clear for example i/j for iteration or CPU for a central processing unit.
+When writing a variable think would it hinder your code by using the abbreviation such that it would make it less understandable.
 #### File Names
 File names should always be lowercase we will use a underscore (_) between words.
 C++ files should always end in `.cpp` while header files should end in `.h`.
 You should name your file as specific as possible use clear names like: